 It’s common courtesy to bring a small gift or token of celebration when you visit a new baby.
-You can bring flowers, a balloon, a houseplant, a home-cooked meal or dinner, a gift for the baby, a treat for mom, dad, or a present for the new baby’s siblings.
+For example, you can bring flowers, a balloon, a houseplant, a home-cooked meal or dinner, a gift for the baby, a treat for mom, dad, or a present for the new baby’s siblings.
 Try not to arrive empty-handed.

 DO Wash Your Hands

 Wash your hands with soap and warm water as soon as you arrive.
-Don’t wait to be told, just say hello and head over to the kitchen sink or bathroom to scrub your hands clean.
+Don’t wait to be told; just say hello and head over to the kitchen sink or bathroom to clean your hands.
 Germs can be hazardous to infants, so be vigilant about cleaning your hands.